Curvature criterion for vanishing of group cohomology: Introduction

 \paragraph*{Structure of this paper.} In Section \ref{Decomposition Theorem in Hilbert spaces sec}, we prove general a decomposition theorem in Hilbert spaces.
 In Section \ref{Vanishing of Cohomology for groups acting on simplicial complexes sec}, we show how this decomposition theorem implies vanishing of cohomology.
 In Section \ref{Vanishing of cohomology for groups acting on buildings sec}, we deduce a criterion for vanishing of cohomology for BN-pair groups and shows that in the case of affine buildings this criterion gives a sharp vanishing result.
 In the appendix, we give a further geometric interpretation for the vanishing criterion of Theorem \ref{General vanishing coho thm}.

 \paragraph*{Acknowledgment.} The results of this paper are part of the M.Sc. project of the first-named author and she wishes to thank the Ben-Gurion University in which this research was conducted.
-The second-named author was partially supported by the ISF.
+The second-named author was partially supported by ISF grant no. 293/18.